 E. Filing of agreement.
 If the agreement is accepted by the board and if the agreement provides for resignation, disbarment, suspension, probation, transfer to disability status, or public censure by the Supreme Court, the chair of the board shall file the agreement with the Supreme Court along with the record of the proceedings.
-Upon the application of the chair, and for good cause shown, the Supreme Court may order the agreement sealed and in such event it shall not be disclosed or made available for use in any other proceeding except upon order of the Supreme Court.
-An order imposing discipline pursuant to an agreement shall not be sealed.
+If the discipline agreed to by the attorney provides for public censure by the Supreme Court, the board shall also file a proposed public censure in accordance with Rule 17-317 NMRA.
+On the application of the chair, and for good cause shown, the Supreme Court may order the agreement sealed and in such event it shall not be disclosed or made available for use in any other proceeding except on order of the Supreme Court.
+An order imposing discipline under an agreement shall not be sealed.

-[As amended, effective January 1, 1986 and April 1, 1988; as amended by Supreme Court Order No. 06-8300-032, effective January 15, 2007; as amended by Supreme Court Order No. 13-8300-045, effective December 31, 2013.]
+[As amended, effective January 1, 1986 and April 1, 1988; as amended by Supreme Court Order No. 06-8300-032, effective January 15, 2007; as amended by Supreme Court Order No. 13-8300-045, effective December 31, 2013; as amended by Supreme Court Order No. S-1-RCR-2024-00108, effective December 31, 2024.]